SaveMe5656/Pac-Man-p5js/readme.md

 - so far I haven't done much other than revamp/update the log, as well as add some references to help myself in the future<br>
   I'm probably still going to do some actual programming, but for now this is what I've got<br>
   also, I do still have to finish [ghosttargets.csv](pacmanclone/res/ghosttargets.csv) **:p**<br>

+Update 3:
+- I just tweaked some things stylisticly, as well as tried to get a game style switcher implemented (I failed **:/**) will probably try making style switcher at a later point in time